nknytk/home-recorder/README.md

 1. Setup Raspbian on a raspberry pi or Ubuntu on a PC.
 2. Connect web cameras with the device.
 3. Download home-recorder.
-  * Click Download ZIP button on the github page, and unzip the donloaded file.
+  * Click "Download ZIP" button on the github page, and unzip the donloaded file.
   * `git clone https://github.com/nknytk/home-recorder.git`
 4. Run `./setup.sh` to install dependencies.
 5. Adjust direction of the cameras.
 Run `./camera_direction_config.sh`, and you will see a URL to view images from the cameras with your browser.
+This process is unneccesary if you have the Android client.
 6. Install the [client](https://github.com/nknytk/home-recorder-client) into your Android device.
 7. Write config files.
   * Set eventcheck interval, pairing information with the client to "conf/common/home-recorder.json."
   * Set your mail settings to "conf/common/mail.json."
-Web mails (i.e. gmail) are deprecated because they often block mail from unofficial clients.
-Use the account provided by internet service porviders.
+Web mails (i.e. gmail) are deprecated because they often block mails from unofficial clients.
+Use the account provided by your internet service porvider.
 8. Run test with `./start.sh test`.
 Fix configs until you see "All components are OK." at last.
 9. Start home-recorder with `./start.sh`.